pydata/xarray/doc/installing.rst

 - `PseudoNetCDF <http://github.com/barronh/pseudonetcdf/>`__: recommended
   for accessing CAMx, GEOS-Chem (bpch), NOAA ARL files, ICARTT files (ffi1001) and many other.
+- `rasterio <https://github.com/mapbox/rasterio>`__: for reading GeoTiffs and other gridded raster datasets.
+- `iris <https://github.com/scitools/iris>`__: for conversion to and from iris' Cube objects.

 For accelerating xarray
 ~~~~~~~~~~~~~~~~~~~~~~~